Larut Wars: First war (1861–1862)

 The First Larut War began in July 1861 when arguments over control of watercourse to their mines escalated and led members of the Hai San Secret Society to drive the members of the Ghee Hin society out of Klian Baharu (now Kamunting).
-The Governor of the Straits Settlements, Orfeur Cavenagh intervened and the Mentri of Larut, Ngah Ibrahim, was made to compensate the Ghee Hin with $17,447 on behalf of the Sultan of Perak.
+The Governor of the Straits Settlements, Orfeur Cavenagh intervened and the Menteri of Larut, Ngah Ibrahim, was made to compensate the Ghee Hin with $17,447 on behalf of the Sultan of Perak.

 Second war (1865)

 The Second Larut War took place in 1865 and was sparked by a gambling quarrel in June between members of the two opposing secret societies.
 The Hai San members took 14 Ghee Hin as prisoners, 13 of whom were killed.
-The 14th escaped to inform his clan and the Ghee Hin retaliated by attacking a Hai San village, razing it to the ground and killing 40 men in the process.
+The 14th escaped to inform his clan causing the Ghee Hin to retaliate by attacking a Hai San village, razing it to the ground and killing 40 men in the process.
 The battle continued back and forth and spread to Province Wellesley and the island of Penang while other secret societies started to join the fray.
 Both sides were later exhausted and came to terms.
 An official inquiry took place and both the Hai San and Ghee Hin societies were fined $5,000 each for violating the peace of Penang and their leaders exiled.

+So Ah Chiang, leader of the Ghee Hin was captured by Ngah Ibrahim at Teluk Kertang (Kuala Sepetang) and executed.

 By around 1870, there were a combined total of about 40,000 Hakka and Cantonese mine workers in the Larut district and the mining areas between the two groups were near to each other.
 It is this proximity that might explain how the next battle began.